drandyguest/portfolio/modules/2017-2022/Level4/ComputerGamesFundamentals.md

 ### 2022/23

 In 2021/22 we revalidated our existing degree programmes (see [Games Development Revalidation](../../../CaseStudies/GamesDevRevalidation.md)).
-This module will be replaced by [COM4014M Games Fundamentals](../../2022/Level4/GamesFundamentals.md) in semester 1 and [Games Design](../../2022/Level4/GamesDesign.md) in semester 2.
+This module will be replaced by [COM4014M Games Fundamentals](../../2022/Level4/GamesFundamentals.md) in semester 1 and [COM4015M Games Design](../../2022/Level4/GamesDesign.md) in semester 2.

 ## Evidence